georgestephenson/aws-solution-architect-associate/notes/11-CloudFront.md

 ## Cache Invalidation

 - CloudFront Invalidation : bypass TTL to refresh cache.
 Invalidate all files (\*) or special path (/images/\*)

+## Field-level encryption

+- Use CloudFront field-level encryption as an extra level of security on top of HTTPS.
+Specify fields in POST requests that should be encrypted, and they will be encrypted at the edge with a public key, and remain encrypted in the origin, only applications with the right permissions have the private key to unencrypt the data.